RahulCoder007/React-Projects-Showcase/README.md

 # React-Projects-Showcase
-Building Functional and Interactive Applications

 Developed a series of functional and interactive web applications using React, showcasing expertise in modern front- end development practices, state management, and UI/UX design.
+These projects demonstrate proficiency in React, Redux Toolkit, Context API, React Router, and TailwindCSS.

 ### Custom React Renderer:
 Built a custom React-like renderer to understand the fundamentals of React's virtual DOM and rendering process.